My Humidifier Gets Everything Wet: Checks and Solutions

 If you put the humidifier on the table and after hours of running it there is water around it, there is a spillage somewhere.
 This is most likely coming from the slot where the mist comes from.

-You can try covering the slot with a piece of cloth and leave a small space for the mist to come out.
+You can try covering the slot with a piece of cloth and leaving a small space for the mist to come out.
 There is no promise that that will stop it, but it might help for a couple of days.

 Try placing the humidifier on a pedestal.
 Some people complain that their units leak when they leave them on the floor.

 The way that a humidifier works is that if it is too small, it will do an underwhelming job.
-If it is too big, it is going to over-humidify the room.
+If it is too big, it is going to overhumidify the room.

 If you have a small room, get a small humidifier.
 If you have a big space, get a big humidifier.